mulka/ploverwiki/Troubleshooting:-Common-Issues.md

 1. Confirm your keyboard or steno machine is plugged into your computer.
 1. On the Plover control panel, check if it states the machine is connected or disconnected.
   * If it states the machine is disconnected, press the Reconnect button (this is to the right of "connected" or "disconnected" message).
+1. If Plover still doesn't recognize your machine, try closing and relaunching Plover.

 # Dictionary issues